TosbackCgusBridge-Bot/CGUs-versions/Wayfair/Privacy Policy.md

 Questions About our Privacy Policy

-If you have questions about this Privacy Policy or Wayfair generally, please contact us at legal@wayfair.com.
+If you have questions about this Privacy Policy or Wayfair generally, please contact us here.
 You can also send us physical mail to:

 Wayfair LLC
 Attention: Legal Department